It comes from the Greek κόπρος (kouros), which means “feces,” and λαλιά (labia) from the alien, “to speak.”

-Intensity and frequency changes
+The intensity and frequency changes

 Both negative and positive stress occupy significant mental attention.
 In these situations, a child has less mental energy to suppress his tic symptoms.

-Causes of coprolalia
+Causes of Coprolalia

 It is known to be caused by brain dysfunction, but the details are, so far, hazy.
 One hypothesis, described by psychologist Timothy Jay in his book “Why We Curse” (John Benjamins Pub Co.
-2000), suggests that it is caused by damage to the amygdala, a region of the brain that normally mitigates anger and aggression.
+2000), suggests that it is caused by damage to the amygdala, a region of the brain that usually mitigates anger and aggression.